NathanGillispie/Courses-Spring2022/Soc/README.md

 # **IV.
 Exams \(40 points\)**

-Exam &mdash; Released at the end of Week 4 and the beginning of Week 10 \(10 points each\)
+Exam -- Released at the end of Week 4 and the beginning of Week 10 \(10 points each\)

 Final Exam \(20 points\).